yiquintero/coawst-compilation/README.md

 ./build_coawst.sh -j 8
 ```

+At some point, the build process will stop and request manual input regarding WRF.
+For this example, select:
+- **Compiler/Paralellism**: select **34** for gfortran and OpenMPI
+  - dmpar = Distributed memory parallelism (MPI)
+  - smpar = Shared memory parallelism (OpenMP)
+  - serial = No parallelism
+- **Nesting Options**: select **1** for basic nesting.
+As noted in the COAWST User Manual (Section 8, p.
+50), this is the requirement for the Sandy example.

 If the compilation is successful, an executable called `coawstM` should be created in the root of the repository.

-> [!IMPORTANT]
-> Compiling on a login node with many threads can impact performance for other users.
-If you are using a high number of threads (e.g., -j 16 or more), consider running the compilation within an interactive `srun` session or as a batch job.